Running Go HTTP server on Teensy 4.1

 go: downloading github.com/embeddedgo/espat v0.2.3

-Now press the button on your Teensy to program it (I’m assuming your Teensy Loader is still running in the background).
+Now press the button on your Teensy to program it.

 If you quickly enough connect to the Teensy USB console, you should see the following output from this program: